How to Write a Treatment (with Film Treatment Examples)

-Again, neither script treatment example right or wrong, they are just two different approaches given the subject matter.
+Again, neither example right or wrong; they are just two different approaches given the subject matter.

-I know I got you excited in the opening about development executives loving film treatments, but there area few things you have to come to terms with... the first being that script treatments don’t usually sell.
+I know I got you excited in the opening about development executives loving treatments, but there are a few things you have to come to terms with... the first being that treatments don’t usually sell.

-Once in a while, someone will option an idea based off the treatment.
+Once in a while, someone will option an idea based on the treatment.

 But that rarely happens.
 Which leads us to an important question…

 I find them to be the first place where I can see if a story can sustain 90 minutes, or if a TV show has what it takes for me to write the pilot.